engapa/zookeeper-k8s-openshift/README.md

 $ docker run -it -e "SETUP_DEBUG=true" engapa/zookeeper:${ZOO_VERSION}
 ```

->NOTE: We've pass a SETUP_DEBUG environment variable to view the setup process of config files.
+>NOTE: We've passed a SETUP_DEBUG environment variable to view the setup process of config files.

 ## Setting up

-Users can pass parameters to config files just adding environment variables with specific name patterns.
+Users can configure parameters in config files just adding environment variables with specific name patterns.

 This table collects the patterns of variable names which will are written in each file: